ryudice/WebApiSerializers/README.md

 WebApiSerializers
 =================

 Fluent and extensible webapi serializers.
-Based como rails serializers.
+Based on rails serializers.